11,000+ partners and volunteers. 5,000+ staff.

 In alignment with the National Vision and Strategic Goals, CMHA NS Division’s mission is to support the Mental Health of all Nova Scotians.
 This mission is achieved through the provision of community-based supports and services that promotes positive mental health- quality of life- and prevents mental ill-health related injury and disease through:

 - Strengthening our Collective Voice by developing collaborative and supportive relationships among multiple sectors and partners, in support of mental health for all;

-- Ensuring Quality Services through the provision of quality and timely, evidence based mental health promotion- injury disease (mental health and addictions) awareness, education, trainings, programs and initiatives that mental health and quality of life for all Nova Scotians; and,
+- Ensuring Quality Services through the provision of quality and timely, evidence-based mental health promotion- injury disease (mental health and addictions) awareness, education, training, programs and initiatives that mental health and quality of life for all Nova Scotians; and,

 - Enhancing Organizations’ Health by providing provincial and local community leadership to pilot and deliver innovative evidence-based mental health promotion, injury-disease recovery-based prevention supports and services for all Nova Scotians.